-- A brief introduction of the language and cultural aspect you are researching - An overview of the cultural background and context of the cultural aspect (including any historical or societal factors that influenced it) - The challenges and benefits of understanding the cultural aspect for language learning - How the strategies for promoting culture learning discussed in the book could be applied to learning about the cultural aspect you have chosen - A conclusion that summarizes your findings and discusses the significance of understanding the cultural aspect for language learning.
+- A brief introduction of the language and cultural aspect you are researching - An overview of the cultural background and context of the cultural aspect (including any historical or societal factors that influenced it) - The challenges and benefits of understanding the cultural aspect for language learning - How the strategies for promoting culture learning discussed in the resources could be applied to learning about the cultural aspect you have chosen - A conclusion that summarizes your findings and discusses the significance of understanding the cultural aspect for language learning.

-- Read chapter 5 in your textbook. - Answer and Discussion Activity- Answer week #1 instructor posted online question by Tuesday. - Reflect and Respond Activity- Post/communicate 2 responses online to your colleagues' answers by Thursday.
+- Explore resource group 4 (and 5 for the application) - Answer and Discussion Activity- Answer week #1 instructor posted online question by Tuesday. - Reflect and Respond Activity- Post/communicate 2 responses online to your colleagues' answers by Thursday.